IrishMarineInstitute/EuroSea/README.md

 # Installation

 These instructions have been tested on Ubuntu 18.04.6 LTS (Bionic Beaver).
-First, download the code with
+First, download the code with:

 ```
 git clone https://github.com/IrishMarineInstitute/EuroSea.git
 ```

+The code is structured in multiple Docker containers that communicate with each other through a shared volume.
+The next step is to initialize each container.

+## Deenish Island - SST container